 The post below was written by MyLifeLine.org Cancer Foundation…

 “A study published last Monday in U.S. News and World Report, found that one in three people diagnosed with cancer experience a mental health disorder, such as anxiety or depression.
 Researchers in the study conducted interviews with more than 2,100 individuals with cancer between the ages of 18 and 75.
 This study reinforces the importance of the mental health of cancer patients—the core of MyLifeLine.org’s mission; to provide the online platform for social and emotional support for all people affected by cancer.
+The platform educates cancer patients on compounds like cannabidiol oil and how they can get their hands on cannabidiol oil near them.

 Here is a summary of the findings from the study published on Oct.
 6 in the Health section of U.S. News and World Report: